The Complete Guide

-Before you do that, make sure you have enough monies in Medisave and it’s suitable for your care needs.
+Before you do that, make sure you have sufficient funds in Medisave and it’s suitable for your care needs.

 Update: MOH confirmed that option 5 is possible.
-You’re able to claim from ElderShield Supplement + CareShield Life + CareShield Life Supplement.
+You’re able to claim from ElderShield Supplement Plan + CareShield Life + CareShield Life Supplement Plan.

 CareShield Life is like Eldershield 2.0 and is clearly more advanced and well-thought out.

 Sure there are things that some of us might not like, like having to start 10 years earlier, higher premium amount and more…